ganesh140/Grammar-Checker-Challenge/README.md

-# Signavio.NEXT Challenge: Grammar Checker Backend
+# Challenge: Grammar Checker Backend

 This project is a backend for a grammar checker that uses the Google Gemini API to identify and correct errors in a given text.
 The backend is built with Python and FastAPI, and it uses FastAPI's built-in 'BackgroundTasks' for asynchronous processing of long-running tasks.